jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

   - ``python3`` is the major version of Python being used
   - ``-m`` is an option passed to Python to run the :ref:`module<ModuleNotFoundError>` given after the option as a script

-* I recommend you keep a list of :doc:`Exceptions </how_to/exception_handling_programs>` you meet to become familiar with them, it helps when you run into errors later.
+* I recommend you keep a list of :doc:`Exceptions </how_to/exception_handling_programs>` you meet to become familiar with them, it helps when you run into failures later.
 Time to add :ref:`AssertionError` to the list

   .. code-block:: python